Everything Lean For Leaders And Their Teams

 A good rule of thumb is to always have a standard if something is at all questionable, and consistently follow it.
 But if you don’t like a standard, change it.

 Standards define what good products or services look like.
 They establish what the customer requires in terms of quality.
 Miss the standard, and customers are unhappy.
-But greatly exceed the standard, and you are likely spending an excessive amount of money.
+But greatly exceed the standard, and you are likely spending an excessive amount of money on something that customers don’t value and won’t pay extra for.

 A good standard must balance cost and performance.
 A standard should be set by the requirements of the situation.
 For example, in a highly competitive marketplace, customer expectations rise, so the standard would likely be higher than if there was not as much competition.
 Higher standards are also required when the products or services have a critical role, such as in hospital processes.